KarelZe/edu/maschinelles-lernen/01_self_test.md

 * Why do we need non-linear activation functions?🧠
   * In order to compute interesting functions we need non-linear activation functions.
   * Independent of the number of layers by using a linear activation function we can only compute a linear activation function.
 This is due to the fact that a composition of linear function itself is a linear function. \(see [here.](https://www.coursera.org/lecture/neural-networks-deep-learning/why-do-you-need-non-linear-activation-functions-OASKH)\)
+  * Linear functions are closed under composition, this is equivalent to having a single (linear) layer (see Stanford exam Fall 19).
 * What activation functions can we use and what are the advantages/disadvantages of those?🧠
   * \(see anki deck\)
 * What output layer and loss function to use given the task \(regression, classification\)?🧠